TLe2023/DirectMarketing/README.md

 The results are consistent with that of the impurity-based importance method.

 ![fig20](images/permutation.png)

 Features that are important on the trained set but not on the test set might cause the model to overfit.
 The similarity of the feature importance ranking between those two plots, train and test, suggests that the selected model is not overfitting.

 ## **7. Conclusion and Recommendations**

 To identify a predictive classification model, seven features related to the bank client information of the Portuguese bank direct marketing dataset was explored and transformed.
 Four models named K-nearest Neighbors (KNN), Logistic Regression (LR), Decision Trees (DT), and Support Vector Machines (SVM) classification models were built and validated.
 These models were evaluated with a set of pre-defined criteria.
 They are **speed, ease of interpretation and performance metrics (F1 and Balanced Accuracy)**.
 The model with the highest quality, **Decision Trees**, was selected and inspected.
-The top two features that influenced the selected model the most are **default_no** (e.g. the client is not in the default status) and **loan_no** (e.g. the client does not have a loan).
+The top two features that influenced the selected model the most are **default_no** (e.g. the client is not in the credit default status) and **loan_no** (e.g. the client does not have a personal loan).

 **Next steps:**